 BLP merged with US firm Bryan Cave in April 2018 to become Bryan Cave Leighton Paisner.

 Prior to the merger, BLP was one of the City's true success stories.
-Berwin Leighton and Paisner merged in 2001 in the hope of becoming more competitive by pooling the two legacy firms' corporate teams.
+Berwin Leighton and Paisner had merged in 2001 in the hope of becoming more competitive by pooling the two legacy firms' corporate teams.
 Few would argue that it wasn't a success.
 Within five years it had established one of the biggest and best real estate practices in the UK – the firm's planning group is regarded as the best in the country – and doubled its turnover.

 BLP made serious efforts to resolve the issue of lack of prospects that bedevil all City assistants.
-Back in 2006 it announced that it would be introducing a role between senior associate and junior partner, allowing lawyers to combine fee-earning work with an element of management responsibility in return for a six figure salary.
+Back in 2007, it was one of the first firms to introduce a role between senior associate and junior partner, 'associate director', allowing lawyers to combine fee-earning work with an element of management responsibility in return for a six figure salary.
 It was intended to be a viable alternative to partnership, and was compatible with working flexible hours.
-The role of associate director was introduced in 2007.